Shaigoldbourt22/DbProject/README.md

 - **Read Optimization:** These indexes are designed to enhance the performance of read-heavy operations such as `SELECT`, `JOIN`, `WHERE`, and `GROUP BY`.
 - **Write Performance Impact:** While indexes slightly slow down write operations (`INSERT`, `UPDATE`, `DELETE`), the tradeoff is acceptable given the read-heavy nature of the workload.
-- **Regular Monitoring:** Query performance should be monitored over time using tools like `EXPLAIN` and `information_schema.statistics` to ensure the indexes remain effective as the database grows.

 ### Notes

 - The `idx_overview` index is a full-text index and is crucial for queries that involve searching for specific text in the movie descriptions.
 - Composite indexes (e.g., `idx_movie_genres_genre_movie` and `idx_movies_vote_movie`) are used for optimizing queries that involve multiple columns for filtering, grouping, or sorting.

-For any new queries, revisit this table to evaluate if additional indexes are needed.

 ## Setup and Usage